origranot/reduced.to/README.md

 [![Preview](/assets/images/preview.gif)](https://reduced.to)

   <p align="center">
     Reduced.to is a modern web application that reduces the length of link URL.
-So it's easier to remember, share and track.
+So it's easier to remember, share, track and manage.
     <br />
     <br />
     <a href="https://reduced.to">App</a>